LazyLassie/LazyLassie/README.md

 - 👋 Hi, I’m Prachurya!
 - 👀 I’m interested in cloud computing, ethical hacking, AI, Android App Dev.
-- 🌱 I’m currently learning Web Dev with BootStrap and React Js.
+- 🌱 I’m currently learning Web Dev with Bootstrap and React Js.
 - 💞️ I’m looking to collaborate on anything from the mentioned domains for hackathons and other competitions.
 - ✨ I love writing, binge watching, travelling and a lot more stuffs.
 - 📫 Reach me at https://www.linkedin.com/in/prachurya-priyadarshini-a4bb241ba/